-- $1.52 trillion total in student loan debt in the United States.
+- According to the most recent data, there is currently $1.64 trillion total in student loan debt in the United States.
 [Source: Federal Reserve]

 A borrower defaults on a loan when the payment is more than 270 days late.
 Missing and defaulting on student loan payments cause severe effects on your credit score and can create barriers when applying for insurance plans and financing, as well as seeking housing and loans.

 - 40% of borrowers who entered school in 2004 may default on their student loans by 2023.
 [Source: Brookings]